gto76/tanks/README.md

 TANKS!
 ======

-Two player game
+#### Two player game

 ![Alt text](/doc/tanks-screenshot.png?raw=true "Screenshot of the game")

 Made this one long time ago.
-The source of the final version got lost, that's why I added the compiled Windows binary to the project.
-It works in _DOSBox_.
-Use ctrl F11/F12 to slow down/speed up the emulation.
+The source of the final version got lost, that's why I added the compiled Windows binary to the project, that works in _DOSBox_ (use ctrl F11/F12 to slow down/speed up the emulation).

 How to run  on…
 ---------------